 Keukenhof complies to the guidelines presented in the ‘Veilig Samen Uit’ [safe out together] conventions applicable to crowded daytime attractions in the Netherlands.
 The garden implements a reasonable system with regard to social distancing.
 They will provide you with clear information and hygiene guidelines to keep yourself and other visitors safe during your visit.
-In 2021, Keukenhof will cap the number of visitors it receives per day.
+Post-pandemic, Keukenhof will cap the number of visitors it receives per day.
 In order to prevent overly crowded times, timeslots will be implemented as well when pre-purchasing your ticket.
 If there is a lockdown or if Keukenhof is no longer permitted to open, cancelations will be honored according to their website.

 how to get to keukenhof from amsterdam

 Depending on your personal preferences, there are a few different ways to get to Keukenhof from Amsterdam.
 Bus, organized tour, or car.
 Alternatively, you could opt to spend the night in Lisse and walk to the gardens to be there when they open, avoiding the masses.
 This may be the best option to visit Keukenhof, as it avoids public transportation and crowds.

 From Amsterdam’s city center, you can reach Keukenhof by bus, however the route is not direct.
 This is the option my mom and I chose, and it was very straightforward despite not speaking Dutch.
 From Amsterdam you’ll take a bus to Schipol Airport or Hoofddorp.
 From either of these places you can get on the Keukenhof Express, which will take you straight to the gardens.
 If you opt for this route, definitely get the Combiticket (see admission info below).